 How long will it take to get my authorisation and what are 'streams'?

 The processing times are related to those defined in Regulation 1107/2009 as it applies in Great Britain and Northern Ireland.

-Full details of the application streams, processing targets and procedures for fast-tracking can be found in the guidance document on application streams and targets.
+Full details of the application streams and processing targets can be found in the guidance on application streams and targets.

 When your application is accepted you will be informed of the stream into which it has been placed and the processing target for its completion (calculated from the date of acceptance) unless your application is accepted in the Admin Stream'.

-If we need to contact you during the course of the evaluation to request further information, the target date for the completion of your application may be adjusted to take into account the time taken for you to respond.
-The submission of additional data will also extend the target date for the completion of your application.
-In each case, you will be informed of the revised target date.
+If we need to contact you during the evaluation to request further information, the target date for the completion of your application may be adjusted to take into account the time taken for you to respond and you will be informed of the revised target date.

 How much will my application cost?

 There is a charge for the processing of all applications except for:

 - Statutory extensions of use (See the guidance for extensions of use for further information)